Effect of uniaxial magnetic anisotropy on charge transport in a junction with a precessing anisotropic molecular spin: Introduction

-The goal of this article is to theoretically study the charge transport through a single electronic energy level that may be an orbital of a molecular magnet or belong to a nearby quantum dot, in the presence of a precessing anisotropic molecular spin in a constant external magnetic field, connected to electric contacts.
-The precession frequency is contributed by the Larmor precession frequency and the uniaxial magnetic anisotropy parameter of the molecular spin, and kept undamped by external means.
+The goal of this paper is to theoretically study charge transport through a single electronic level that may be an orbital of a molecular magnet or belong to a nearby quantum dot, in the presence of a precessing anisotropic molecular spin in a constant external magnetic field, connected to electric contacts.
+The precession frequency is contributed by the Larmor precession frequency and a term with uniaxial magnetic anisotropy parameter of the molecular spin, and kept undamped by external means.
 The spin of the itinerant electron in the electronic level and the molecular spin are coupled via exchange interaction.
 The charge current and current noise are calculated by means of the Keldysh nonequilibrium Green's functions technique.\cite{Jauho1993,Jauho1994,JauhoBook} The shot noise of charge current is a result of the competition between correlations of currents with the same spins and correlations of currents with the opposite spins.
-Both elastic tunnelling, driven by the dc-bias voltage, and inelastic tunnelling involving a spin-flip, driven by the precessional motion of the anisotropic molecular spin, contribute to the charge transport.
-It is shown that by proper tuning of the uniaxial magnetic anisotropy parameter, the charge-current and shot noise can be manipulated.
+Both elastic tunneling, driven by the dc-bias voltage, and inelastic tunneling involving a spin flip of the itinerant electrons, driven by the precessional motion of the anisotropic molecular spin, contribute to the charge transport.
+It is shown that by proper tuning of the uniaxial magnetic anisotropy parameter, the charge current and shot noise can be manipulated.
 The energies of the channels available for electron transport are Floquet quasienergies, which are obtained by the Floquet theorem.\cite{Floquet1,Floquet2,Floquet3,Floquet4} They are dependent on the magnetic anisotropy of the molecular spin and can be varied accordingly.
 Both charge current and shot noise are saturated for sufficiently large magnetic anisotropy parameter at nonzero bias-voltage conditions.
-Similarly to our previous work where the precessing molecular spin was isotropic,\cite{we2018} the peak-dip (dip-peak) features in the shot noise are manifestations of the destructive quantum interference\cite{interf2024} between the states connected with inelastic tunnelling, here involving absorption(emission) of an energy which is linearly dependent on the uniaxial magnetic anisotropy parameter.
-Finally, the results show that the shot noise at zero-bias conditions and zero temperature is reduced for chemical potentials of the metallic leads that enable inelastic tunnelling processes accompanied with spin-flips of itinerant electrons, if the uniaxial magnetic anisotropy parameter is sufficiently large to decrease the total precession frequency or change the direction of the molecular spin precession with respect to the external magnetic field.
+Similarly to our previous work where the precessing molecular spin was isotropic,\cite{we2018} the peak-dip (dip-peak) features in the shot noise are manifestations of the quantum interference\cite{Fano2024,interf2024} between the states connected with inelastic tunneling, accompanied with a spin flip, here involving absorption (emission) of an energy which is linearly dependent on the uniaxial magnetic anisotropy parameter.
+Finally, the results show that the shot noise at zero-bias voltage conditions and zero temperature is reduced for chemical potentials of the metallic leads that enable inelastic tunnelling processes, if the magnetic anisotropy parameter increases, leading to the decrease of the total precession frequency or reversed direction of the molecular spin precession with respect to the external magnetic field.
 Moreover, the magnetic anisotropy parameter can suppress the precession frequency of the molecular magnetization, leading to zero shot noise.